jspc-bots/github-build-statuses/README.md

 * `$GITHUB_TOKEN` - a github token with notifications and actions enabled
 * `$SASL_USER` - the user to connect with
 * `$SASL_PASSWORD` - the password to connect with
-* `$SASL_MECHANISM` - the sasl mechanism, defaults to 'PLAIN'
 * `$SERVER` - IRC connection details, as `irc://server:6667` or `ircs://server:6697` (`ircs` implies irc-over-tls)
 * `$VERIFY_TLS` - Verify TLS, or sack it off.
-This is of interest to people, like me, running an ircd on localhost with a self-signed cert
+This is of interest to people, like me, running an ircd on localhost with a self-signed cert.
+Matches "true" as true, and anything else as false
+* `$POLL_PERIOD` - Time, in seconds, between polls of the github notification endpoint

+The SASL mechanism is hardcoded to PLAIN.
+It's not a big job to change, I just don't know how to test it.

 ## Building